Acting materialistically in an imperfect world: LLMs as means of production and social relations

 This is a follow-up to last month's Histomat of F/OSS: We should reclaim LLMs, not reject them.

 Cory Doctorow celebrated the sixth anniversary of Pluralistic by walking readers through his publishing workflow.
 Among other things, he mentioned running each post through Ollama, an open-source LLM, to catch typos before publication.
-The predictable pushback followed.
+People reacted exactly as you would expect.
 Two days later, German technology critic tante responded with a piece titled Acting ethically in an imperfect world.

-Borrowing his title felt like the right place to start.
-Acting ethically in an imperfect world—that is his question.
-I want to answer the same question with a different framework.
+His title was too good not to borrow.
+Acting ethically in an imperfect world: that is his question.
+I want to answer the same question on different ground.
 Not ethics, but materialism.

 In my previous piece, I pushed licensing too far to the front as a means of reclaiming LLMs.
-I took criticism for being naive, and I accept some of it.
-What I was arguing for was a direction, not a prescription.
-This piece tries to sharpen that direction.
+I was called naïve, and I accept part of that criticism.
+I was trying to point to a direction, not lay down a program.
+Here I want to state that more plainly.

 Two strawmen

 The Bluesky point lands too.
 Doctorow refused to create a Bluesky account on ideological grounds, because he objects to the centralized control Bluesky's corporation holds over the network.
-He believes in, and practices, refusing technology based on one's values.
+He believes in refusing technology based on one's values, and he practices it.
 When others refuse LLMs for the same kind of reason, he calls it purism. tante identified this double standard precisely.

 But tante falls into the same trap.

 In critiquing the direction of reclamation, he effectively limits it to one path: building a frontier model from scratch that rivals GPT.
-That would take billions of dollars and produce the same environmental costs in the process, so reclamation is unrealistic—or so the argument goes.
+That would take billions of dollars and produce the same environmental costs, so reclamation is unrealistic, or so the argument goes.
 But just as Doctorow oversimplified the criticism of LLMs, tante oversimplified the paths to reclaiming them.
-Legal resistance through licensing is one path.
-Regulatory pressure that compels corporations to release proprietary models is another.
-Collectively building public foundation models is another still.
-Which of these might actually work depends on political and social conditions that remain open.
+There is legal resistance through licensing, regulatory pressure that might compel corporations to release proprietary models, the slower work of building public foundation models.
+Which of these can actually work depends on political and social conditions that haven't settled yet.
 When I mentioned licensing in my previous piece, it was the first example that came to mind, nothing more.

 Machinery and its capitalist application